 There are a lot of considerations when choosing a baby gate.
 Here are some of the more important ones:

 Where you plan to put the gate matters!
 Simple swing-open gates are great for doorways and at the top and bottom of stairs.
-But the ones that are tension-fit require walls on each side to support the outward pressure; do not attempt to install these tension-fit gates in situations where one side is a wall and the other side is a railing post (like at the top or bottom of stairs).
-The outward pressure will push the railings to the side and eventually give you a wobbly railing.
+But the ones that are tension-fit require walls on each side to support the outward pressure mounts; do not attempt to install these tension-fit gates in situations where one side is a wall and the other side is a railing post (like at the top or bottom of stairs).
+The outward pressure mounts will push the railings to the side and eventually give you a wobbly railing.
+The outward pressure mount gates are easy to install, but simply not safe near stairs.
 Also, do not install a gate at the top of the stairs if it has a bottom (step-over) rail - this is a serious tripping hazard, and should always be avoided.
-Because of these different uses of baby gates, below we categorize gates by their primary uses: ordinary/doorways, versus top-of-stairs.
+Because of these different uses of baby gates, we categorize gates by their primary uses: ordinary/doorways, versus top-of-stairs (sometimes called a banister gate).
+If you ever plan on using the gate near the stairs, then check out something like the Kidco Safeway gate, which is fantastic and can also be used in doorways if needed.

 The gate needs to be sturdy!
 Babies will amaze you with their ability to foil all your best attempts to keep them safe.
 They will try to pull the gate, push the gate, climb the gate, lean on the gate, or bite the gate!
 All of the gates recommended below are rated as the best in terms of sturdiness, to help you keep your sanity when you can't have your eyes on baby 100% of the time.